cloudsolver/aws-soa/atoms/Config.md

 - Use the AWS Management Console, API, or CLI to obtain details of what a resource’s configuration looked like at any point in the past.
 It is a per-Region service.
 - AWS Config will also automatically deliver a configuration history file to the Amazon Simple Storage Service (S3) bucket you specify.

+#Question How can tags be standardized?
+Set up the `require-tags` managed rule in AWS Config

 > **Config Rules**
 	Specify configuration rules and be notified when configuration changes don't meet the rules.
-	Implement Policies in the Config Rules engine to implement practice.
+	Implement Policies in the Config Rules engine to implement the practice.

 **Config Notification Solution**
 AWS Config can send a non-compliance event to [[EventBridge]] which can invoke a [[Lambda]] for remediation.
 Notifications can be sent via [[SNS]].